declankieran-nhsd/lft-demo/README.md

 Again, the the resulting document output is published as an artefact in the pipeline as above.

+## Render the document into HTML and PDF using another script

+The python script [render.py](operations/render/render.py) is acting as a custom operation to render the document bundle.
+This consists of a python script [render.py](operations/render/render.py), a [Jinja2](https://pypi.org/project/Jinja2) [template](operations/render/report.j2) and a CSS [stylesheet](operations/render/style.css).
+These artefacts are also output in the pipeline.

 ## POSTMAN Examples

 The entire set of interactions is also included in a [postman collection](postman/lft-example-interactions.postman_collection.json).
 This includes: